abhisha1991/w266_final_project/analysis/README.md

 For extractive models, the team selected:
 1. TopN sentences (including variants of shuffled sentences and top-bottom sentences)
 2. TF-IDF Vectorizer
-3. Cossim with Text Rank with Glove Embeddings
+3. Cossim (Glove Embeddings - 100D, 300D) with Text Rank
 4. BERT Extractive Summarizer

 For abstractive models, the team selected: